riplaboratory/Kanaloa/SoftwareInstallation/Ubuntu/readme.md

 The last option, dual-booting, involves installing two (or more) operating systems on the same computer, and selecting which operating system you want to engage every time you power the computer on (therefore, only one operating system is running at any given time).
 For machines that require significant workflows in both Windows and Ubuntu, dual-booting is generally the best option.
 Dual-booting can be tricky to setup however, because Windows was not necessarily made to run alongside another opearting system, and Ubuntu simply does not have the same level of support as Windows.
 This document outlines some tips for a clean dual boot-install.

 ## Standard installation instructions
 Standard installation instructions can be found [at this link](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0).
-You will need a flash drive (or a writable DVD)/
+You will need a flash drive you are willing to wipe (or a writable DVD, but a flash drive is much better).

 ## Virtualization installation instructions
 Instructions for installing VMWare Workstation player, and then installing Unbuntu through this virtual machine can be found [at this link](http://theholmesoffice.com/installing-ubuntu-in-vmware-player-on-windows/)